johnzxcvbnm/Adi/unit_1/w01d05/morning_exercise/README.md

 3. Have the "Home" link send you to the `index.html` page.

-4. Add a `style.css` file, link it, and use what you know about CSS from Fundamentals to start styling this website.
+4. Add a `style.css` file, link it, and start styling the site to match the mockup as close as you can!